-- Also take some time out to reflect and relax and take a break from screens and music-give your brain a rest!
+3. Also take some time out to reflect and relax and take a break from screens and music-give your brain a rest!

-- Research programs you may be interested in as part of travel overseas (or in the UK).
-Speak to several gap year and adventure travel companies about what is currently on offer, terms and conditions and get yourself on any waiting lists for the programs you are really interested in.
+2. Get yourself on any waiting lists for the programs you are really interested in.
 There will be fewer overall because of country and flight restrictions so it’s worth doing now rather than leaving things to the last minute.

-- If you plan some independent travel, you’ll need to do more research and keep an eye on updates about places you wish to visit.
+3. If you plan some independent travel, you’ll need to do more research and keep an eye on updates about places you wish to visit.
 Be really careful of scammers and follow our guidelines, especially if you’re not planning to book anything through approved providers.

-- Consider how you will fund everything: work up a budget, plan some fundraising activities, find paid work, part-time, temping or full-time.
+2. Consider how you will fund everything: work up a budget, plan some fundraising activities, find paid work, part-time, temping or full-time.